 It had been a great snowfall the night before and now that it was the weekend, we were warned that the trails on Cougar Mountain were going to be busy today.
 Surprisingly we barely saw another soul.

-The Snowmobile Tour
+Our Whistler Snowmobile Tour

 We arrived at the lodge just as giant snowflakes started to fall making the scene feel even more like a fairytale than it already was.
 The weather was balmy, the snow was accumulating quickly and we were excited to get on the sleds and enjoy the afternoon.

 Neither Dave nor I had been snowmobiling since we were teenagers, but we’ve had our fair share of motorized vehicle adventures in recent years.
 From driving quad bikes, to dune buggies and driving zodiacs in the Alaskan waters, we felt confident behind the wheel of a sled, so we signed up for an intermediate trip through the trails.

 We started with a quick refresher course on how to start and stop the machines and within minutes we were on the trail.
 I loved the fact that the guide didn’t take it easy.
-We’ve been on a few ATV tours in recent years where we put putted along bored out of our minds.
+We’ve been on a few ATV tours in recent years where we put-putted along bored out of our minds.
 In Whistler though, the snowmobiling was fast and furious and we weren’t stopping unless someone got stuck.

+Note to self, never slow down when deciding to drive over a snowbank.
 If only I would have committed to going through, but instead I let go of the gas and got stuck.
 I had to flag down our guide for him to come back and push me out.
 I felt a little foolish, but at least I didn’t roll the thing.
 Dave naturally went over every obstacle with ease.

 To find out more about snowmobiling in Whistler visit the Adventure Group.
 Prices start at $129.00 per person